 Wexler’s prevailing style was minimal, functional and innovative.
 He introduced prefab steel construction almost a generation before the rest of the country caught on and solar collectors before President Carter installed panels on the White House (President Reagan removed them).
 The Steel Homes propelled Wexler to national acclaim as a pioneer in his collaboration with US Steel Corp., Alexander Construction Co. and structural engineer Bernard Perlin, who held the patent for the all-steel modular system.
 Until recently, architects including Ana Escalante and Lance O’Donnell would consult with Wexler on restorations and additions to his buildings.
 He also influenced LA architects Linda Taalman and Alan Koch, who designed the prefab steel and glass iT House in the High Desert, near Joshua Tree National Park.

 In the sprawling landscape of desert architecture, Wexler’s work still stands out.
 His design and aesthetic pass the test of time, and a few of his structures have become iconic.
-For generations to come, architects will refer to his no-nonsense minimalism, functionality and efficiency.
+Are you looking for steel buildings similar to Wexler’s?
+If so, check out these steel buildings for sale, sure, they’re different but just as good!
+But for generations to come, architects will refer to his no-nonsense minimalism, functionality and efficiency.
 Wexler, after all, was a pioneer in the movement toward simple and sustainable living–the holy grail of new architecture.

 Maurice and Dinah (Shore) Smith Residence, 1964